Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 1. Return to Visual Studio Code and add a new setting for the Azure Functions App provisioned in HOL1.
-	Enter the new setting key of **EventHubConnection** and use the connection string you copied in previous seting into the setting value.
+	Enter the new setting key of **cloudcityEventHubConnection** and use the connection string you copied in previous seting into the setting value.

 	![Add function setting](Images/function_settings.png)